2006 Wake Forest Demon Deacons football team: National

-Roster changes
+After the season

-Ten former starters left due to graduation or being drafted in the 2007 NFL Draft.
+Ten former starters left due to graduation or being drafted in the 2007 NFL draft.
 Mauk, who had to undergo extensive reconstructive surgery on his injured throwing arm, graduated and then left to pursue a master's degree.
 He took advantage of an NCAA rule (later repealed and still later restored) allowing graduate students with remaining athletic eligibility to transfer and gain immediate eligibility at their new school, and finished his college career as the starting quarterback at the University of Cincinnati.
 Nine other players went on to the NFL, including Josh Gattis who was selected in the fifth round of the draft by Jacksonville and Steve Vallos who was selected in the seventh round by Seattle.

 After the season, former recruit Dennis Godfrey enrolled with the new class.